Unifying Contrastive and Generative Objectives for Visual Understanding and Text-to-Image Generation: Method

-\paragraph{Semantically Aligned Decoding.} We introduce a zero-shot semantically decoding strategy that selects the most text-aligned candidate during the decoding process.
+We introduce a zero-shot semantically aligned decoding strategy that selects the most text-aligned candidate during the decoding process.
 As illustrated in Fig.~\ref{fig:inference}, given a prompt, DREAM spawns $K$ candidates—independent decoding trajectories initialized by different stochastic seeds.
 After a small fraction of the 64 decoding steps (t$<<$64), DREAM produces partially decoded latents for all $K$ candidates.
-These partial latents are fed to the vision encoder to obtain visual representations, which are scored for text–image alignment against the prompt using DREAM’s contrastive text encoder (shown to reliably retrieve partially decoded images; (see Fig.~\ref{fig:zeroshot_pareto}).
+These partial latents are fed to the vision encoder to obtain visual representations, which are scored for text–image alignment against the prompt using DREAM’s contrastive text encoder (shown to reliably retrieve partially decoded images, see Appendix~\ref{sec:zeroshot_results}).
 Only the top-scoring candidate continue for the remaining decoding steps to reach the full image.

-This approach fundamentally differs from prior candidate ranking methods~ (\cite{chang2023muse, ramesh2022hierarchical}) in two ways: (1) selection occurs at the latent level with a fraction of the image decoded, avoiding the cost of generating complete images; (2) the model uses its own learned alignment rather than external vision-language models.
+This approach differs from prior image selection methods~\cite{chang2023muse, ramesh2022hierarchical} in three ways: (1) selection occurs at the latent level; (2) only a fraction of the image is decoded, avoiding the cost of generating complete images; (3) the model uses its own learned alignment rather than external vision-language models.